Lilyjjo/tldr-research/poc_only_sequenceable_by_suave/README.md

 # Only Sequenceable By Suave Proof of Concept
-This folder is designed to show a L1 smart contract which has a portion of its sequencing controlled by a Suave app.
+This proof of concept is designed to show a L1 smart contract that has portions of its functionality sequenced by Suave.

 Contracts include:
 - Poked: A smart contract on Goerli that can receive EIP712 messages signed by users.
-Only the Suapp is allowed to submit these messages.
+Only a specified suapp is allowed to submit these messages to the Goerli contract.
-- PokeRelayer: A smart contract on Rigil that can relay EIP712 messages for users.
+- PokeRelayer: A suapp on Rigil that can relay EIP712 messages for users.
-- GoerliChainInfo: A smart contract on Goerli used to gather chain state for the Suapp.

 **Note:** The contracts are **not** fully tested.
 Currently they can be deployed and have some functionality played with, but their main functionality is not finished.
 This is next on my TODO list. :)